lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 };
 ```

-Because `Layer` is a class template it can be used to store all kinds of different data types{% note Also, because of other parts of the system that is currently limited to: bool, int8, int32, float and a 2D and 3D float-Vector %} and can reference vertices, faces and all types of edges.
-Not all data is directly related to parts of the mesh or might be so sparse that a continuous storage doesn't make sense.
-For these cases there will also be unstructured data layers, that model a simple key-value store, which me might discuss later.
+Because `Layer` is a class template it can be used to store all kinds of different data types{% note Although, because of other parts of the system that is currently limited to: bool, int8, int32, float and a 2D and 3D float-Vector %} and can reference vertices, faces and all types of edges.

 One thing that might be a bit surprising at first is the number of possible types of edges in `Layer_type`.
 In addition to the distinction between primal and dual edges, we also differentiate between directed and undirected edges here.
 While the edges in our mesh are always directed, much of the information we might want to store about them will be identical for both directions.
-For example when we model plate tectonics and store the type of interaction between all vertices, we would choose `edge_primal` instead of `edge_primal_directed` and only require half the memory to store our data.
+For example when we model plate tectonics and store the distance between neighboring vertices, we would choose `edge_primal` instead of `edge_primal_directed` and only require half the memory to store our data.

+Not all data is directly related to parts of the mesh or might be so sparse that a continuous storage doesn't make sense.
+For these cases there will also be unstructured data layers, that model a simple key-value store, which me might discuss later.

 ## World Class